Olga (opera)

 Olga is an opera in three-acts and eight scenes in singspiel form composed by Jorge Antunes with a libretto by Gerson Valle.
 It premiered at Theatro Municipal of São Paulo on October 14, 2006.
 It is based on the life of Olga Benário Prestes.

+Development

+Antunes began working on the piece in 1997.

+Production history

+In 2018, a cinematic adaptation of the opera was announced.

+The opera was performed by Poland's Baltic State Opera during its 2019-2020 season.